ryanguill/cfmlBase62/README.md

 ## tests

-Download and provide a mapping to testbox in /tests/Application.cfc (or just stick testbox in the webroot), then run the webroot index.cfm
+Download and provide a mapping to testbox in `/tests/Application.cfc` (or just stick testbox in the webroot), then run the webroot index.cfm  There is also a `docker-config.yml` file so you can also just clone the repo, download testbox and `docker-config up -d` and you should be good to go to run the tests on Lucee 4.5.

 ## support